11 Gumbo Cooking Mistakes You May Be Making

 8. Chopping All Veggies to Different Sizes

-Make sure all veggies are chopped in the same fashion for similar size.
+Make sure all veggies are chopped in the same fashion for similar sizes.
 This will help create even cooking.
 "Chopping all vegetables to a dice ensures that everything will cook at the same rate, instead of getting some vegetables overcooked.
 This will also provide you with an evenly flavored bite," says Biffar.

 9. Using Butter